mozilla/addon-sdk/packages/api-utils/docs/loader.md

         // and resolve them to `resource://gre/modules/` URI.
         'toolkit/': 'resource://gre/modules/'
       },
+      // Please note: Both `globals` and `modules` are just for illustration
+      // purposes we don't suggest populating them with these values.
       globals: {
         // Provide developers with well known `console` object, hopefully
         // with a more advanced implementation.